-Stage 1– Submission of Letter of Intent (LOI) describing the proposed Wall Solutions project and potential partners involved.
-Download Letter of Intent application form. **The RPIF is no longer required with your LOI submission**
+Stage 1– May 2020: Submission of Letter of Intent (LOI) describing the proposed Wall Solutions project and potential partners involved.
+Download Letter of Intent application form. **The RPIF is not required with your LOI submission**

 Stage 2– August 2020: Selected LOI applicants will be invited to submit a Full Application for the next stage of review.
 Download Full Application form- coming soon.